There’s nothing quite as frustrating as weeds.

 If you’re at the end of your gardening tether, you may be looking for something a little more extreme than the techniques you’ve employed so far.

-And while you can use bleach to kill weeds, most advice from the gardening community is that you shouldn’t do this.
+And while you can use bleach to kill weeds, as organic gardeners we strongly advise that you shouldn’t.

 In the following sections, we’ll explain briefly why bleach does make a good weed killer, but our overall stance is that you should probably try something else instead.